 The Board has been led by Mr. Schoeneck, an independent, non-executive Chairperson of the Board since January 2020.
 Our Board believes that it is in the best interest of the Company and its stockholders for Mr. Schoeneck to continue to serve as Chairperson of the Board.
 Mr. Schoeneck possesses significant knowledge and experience in our industry and a deep understanding of our strategic objectives, all of which will continue to benefit the Company during the year ahead.
 The Company believes that separation of the positions of the Chairperson and Chief Executive Officer reinforces the independence of the Board in its oversight of the business and affairs of the Company.
-In addition, the Company believes that having an independent Chairperson creates an environment that is more conducive to the Board's objective evaluation and oversight of management's performance, increasing management accountability, and improving the ability of the Board to monitor whether management's actions are in the best interests of the Company.
-The responsibilities of our Chairperson of the Board include: establishing the agenda for regular Board meetings and serving as Chairperson of such meetings; establishing the agenda for meetings of the independent directors; presiding over any portions of meetings of the Board at which the evaluation or compensation of the Chief Executive Officer is presented or discussed; presiding over any portions of meetings of the Board at which the performance of the Board is presented or discussed; and presiding at all meetings of the stockholders.
+In addition, the Company believes that having an independent Chairperson creates an environment that is more conducive to the Board's objective evaluation and oversight of management's performance, increasing management accountability, and improving the ability of the Board to monitor whether management's actions are in the best interests of the Company and its stockholders, including with respect to evaluating whether steps management is taking to manage risks are appropriate for the Company.
+The responsibilities of our Chairperson of the Board include: establishing the agenda for regular Board meetings and serving as Chairperson of such meetings; establishing the agenda for meetings of the independent directors; coordinating with the committee Chairs regarding meeting agendas and informational requirements; presiding over meetings of the independent directors; presiding over any portions of meetings of the Board at which the evaluation or compensation of the Chief Executive Officer is presented or discussed; presiding over any portions of meetings of the Board at which the performance of the Board is presented or discussed; and presiding at all meetings of the stockholders.
 As a result, we believe that such separation can enhance the effectiveness of our Board as a whole.
 We believe that the leadership structure of our Board is appropriate and enhances its ability to effectively carry out its roles and responsibilities on behalf of our stockholders.